-First Offense of Cheating: Zero credit on the assignment, student/teacher conference and teacher notifies parent.
+First Offense of Cheating: No credit on the assignment, student/teacher conference and teacher notifies parent.

-Additional Offenses of Cheating During the School Year: If another such incident of cheating occurs within the same school year, the student will receive no higher grade than a 64 for the class in which the second incident occurred.
+Additional Offenses of Cheating During the School Year: If another such incident of cheating occurs within the same school year, the student will receive no higher grade than a .4/F for the class in which the second incident occurred.
 Accomplices will be dealt with in the same manner.
-The administration may impose further sanctions based upon the severity of the offense.
-Teacher will contact parent.
+The administration may impose additional disciplinary action or further sanctions based upon the severity of the offense.
+Teacher will contact the parent.